Monday to Thursday: 8am – 4pm

 Most lessons, the teaching areas in the RC are filled to capacity with classes booked in or individual students doing research during their free lines.
 Reading for leisure is also a large part of our culture, with our new comfy and spacious reading space, “The Lounge”, allowing for whole classes to find a space to relax and read.

 The RC aims to promote and model reading for leisure.
-Each Year 7 to 10 class is given a permanent fortnightly booking into The Lounge to read.
+Each Year 7 and 8 class is given a permanent fortnightly booking in The Lounge to read.
 Year 9 and 10 English classes visit several times each term.
-These sessions are managed by the Teacher Librarians.
-Each fortnight the sessions begin with a focus that highlights a different section of the Resource Centre and students then spend the majority of the time engaged in reading for leisure.
-A large range of Magazines, fiction and non-fiction books are available, as well as Manga and Graphic Novels.
+These sessions are managed by the Teacher Librarians where half of the time is spent developing Information Literacy skills and the remainder of the time is spent engaged in reading for leisure.
+A large range of Magazines, fiction and non-fiction books and eBooks are available, as well as Manga and Graphic Novels.
 Students are encouraged to make book recommendations for our collection in which are purchased and made available in a timely manner.